rossumai/docile/baselines/README.md

 ## Code to run trainings and inference

 We provide code to reproduce all results that can be found in the [paper](../README.md#dataset-and-benchmark-paper).
-Some small errors were found and fixed in the training and inference scripts that influence the numbers presented in the paper v1 version.
-These should be fixed in an updated version that we aim to make available on arXiv in April 2023.
-You can see the updated comparison of the provided baselines in the following section.

 The code is structured into three subfolders:
 * [NER](NER/) contains most of the baselines code, including training code for RoBERTa, LayoutLMv3 and RoBERTa pretraining, and the inference code.